majedJh/Project10-to-do-list/README.md

 ### What I learned

 For me I consider this project as the best and most organized one.
-Used regex, set data structure, intersection observer, lazyload idea for loading small batches of the total to-dos saved in the local storage, window match media for applying the OS preferd color theme using "prefered-color-scheme" media query, and drag-and-drop list items, all in order to actually code what I had in mind since i started this project.
+Used regex, set data structure, intersection observer, lazyload idea for loading small batches of the total to-dos saved in the local storage, window match media for applying the OS preferd color theme using "prefered-color-scheme" media query, and drag-and-drop list items, all in order to actually code what I had in mind since I started this project.
+Also it was my first experience customizing the scroll bar which looked so good on basic and hover states.
 I think this is the most readable and reuseable code for a project I've ever done.

 ### Continued development